-The study was conducted in Kipsonoi zone.
+The study was conducted the named School.
 The study was limited to the objectives of the study.
-Any other aspect of the topic apart from that mentioned in the objectives was not investigated because of resource and time constraints.
+Any other aspect of the topic at the from that mentioned in the objectives was not investigated because of resourm and time constraints.